-For example, let’s say an animal is not good with kids and is marked with the “adult only home” attribute.
+For example, let’s say an animal is not good with kids and is marked with the “Adult-Only Home Preferred” attribute.
 You could add stored text to that attribute so that any time an animal with this attribute is adopted out, the adopter will see that text as an adoption disclaimer in the adoption process (like when they’re signing the adoption contract) that could say something like, “This dog will do best in an adult-only home.”

 People attributes are an easy way to organize the people records in your account.
 Each record can have multiple attributes, so you could tag one person as a volunteer AND a donor AND an adopter, for example.